Neighbourhood Plan Development Consultations 2015-2020

 placeholder

-Feedback from the meetings
+Feedback from the Meetings

 We were delighted to have so many responses to the hand-out.
 Some people were able to complete the exercise on the day, but others wished to consider their answers at home, then submit them later.
 In all, 74 responses were received.
 People were invited to give a tick if they agreed with a proposal and a cross if they were against it.
 If neither a tick or a cross were shown, these responses were classed as abstentions.
-The consolidated responses from the two meetings can be seen here.
-For a full description of the proposals, click on the Exhibition Hand-out link above.

 All these responses were taken into account as the draft Neighbourhood Plan was developed.